NoahBurkholder/wiki-noah/git.md

     * Either eveything will go swimmingly and after some text scrolls down the screen, your bash line (colourful - above the blinking cursor) will end with `[branchname]`
     * **OR**
     * The bash line will end with `[branchname]|MERGING` which means that you still need to make some desicions on which changes stay and which changes are dropped
-        * At that point you should ask someone experienced for help if you can, because merge conflicts are very case-by-case-complicated, and can get messy and ruin things fast (although at this point you're still contained in your local branch)
+        * At that point you should ask someone experienced for help if you can, because merge conflicts are very case-by-case-complicated, and can get messy and ruin things fast (although at this point you're still contained in your local branch).
 * Once the merge is completed, you can switch back to `develop` (using `git checkout`) and merge your feature branch back into it (which should now not have any issues)
 * Boy, I sure wish I had this guide when I started with git :)